charlesglucas/rca/README.md

   - RCAs initialization:
     - `n_comp`, the number of eigenPSFs to learn ("r" in the papers)
-    - `upfact`, the upsampling factor if superresolution is required ("m_d" or "D" in the papers), only available with `RCA` in the package
   - `fit`:
     - `obs_stars` should contain your observed stars (see note below for formatting conventions)
     - `obs_gal` should contain your observed galaxies (see note below for formatting conventions)